biomejs/biome/crates/biome_analyze/CONTRIBUTING.md

 #### Snapshot Tests

+> [!TIP]
+> Most of the testing of the rules themselves is done by snapshot tests using the [`insta`](https://docs.rs/insta/latest/insta/) library.
+>
+> A rule is run against a set of known inputs, and its diagnostic output (in text form) is compared against a known-good example output.
+> Check our main [contribution document](https://github.com/biomejs/biome/blob/main/CONTRIBUTING.md#testing) for additional information on how to deal with the snapshot tests.

 Inside the `tests/specs/` folder, rules are divided by group and rule name.
 The test infrastructure is rigid around the association of the pair "group/rule name", which means that _**if your test cases are placed inside the wrong group, you won't see any diagnostics**_.